ilbers/isar/CONTRIBUTING.md

      * Check with your employer when not working on your own.

-   * Base patches on top of the lastest master.
+   * Base patches on top of the latest 'next' branch

    * Every file should carry the copyright and licensing information: